pascomnet/documentation/mobydick/content_en/04devices/02yealink.md

 Connect the phone to your network.
 Yealink IP phones come with a built in switch, allowing you to connect the phone directly via the Ethernet port labelled as **Internet**.
 Should you not have a **PoE** option available, connect the phone to a power supply.

-The Yealink IP phone will now boot and will be The phone will now boot and acquires an IP address and the corresponding Basic Configurations via DHCP.
+The Yealink IP phone will now boot and acquires an IP address and the corresponding Basic Configurations via DHCP.
 After this process is completed, the device will automatically appear under `device` > `device list` as well as adding the appropriate SIP peer.

 As mentioned above, for every device mobydick will also automatically add a SIP peer.
 In addition, the device username and password will also be automatically generated.
 The username consists of a randomly generated string followed by the last six digits of the device’s MAC address (15 digits in total).
 As the IP phones are automatically provisioned, you will not be required to enter this data manually and it is not possible to modifiy the user data.
 This is designed to considerably increase security against SIP Brute Force attacks.